 Notes

-- Store these figs in an airtight container in the fridge for up to seven days.
+- Store in an airtight container in the fridge for up to seven days.

 - For a nut-free version of these treats, substitute finely chopped pumpkin seeds or sunflower seeds.